ImperialCollegeLondon/sharpy/docs/source/content/installation.md

     output the progress of the execution to the terminal.

     We would also like to create a Paraview file to view the beam deformation.
-Append the post-processor `BeamPlot` to the end of the `SHARPy` setting `flow`.
-This will plot the beam in Paraview format with the settings specified in the `generate_geradin.py` file under `config['BeamPlot]`.
+Append the post-processor `BeamPlot` to the end of the `SHARPy` setting `flow`, which is a list.
+This will run the post-processor and plot the beam in Paraview format with the settings specified in the `generate_geradin.py` file under `config['BeamPlot]`.

 7. Run (part 2)